GyroSuperintelligence/CGM/Experiments/README_SCORECARD.md

-# CGM-RGF Scorecard: What's Proven, What's Calibrated, What's Diagnostic
+# CGM Scorecard: What's Proven, What's Calibrated, What's Diagnostic

 ## **🎯 Overview**

-This document provides a clear breakdown of what has been **mathematically proven**, what is **calibrated from experiment**, and what remains **diagnostic** in the Common Governance Model - Recursive Gyrovector Formalism (CGM-RGF).
+This document provides a clear breakdown of what has been **mathematically proven**, what is **calibrated from experiment**, and what remains **diagnostic** in the Common Governance Model (CGM).

 ## **✅ What's Mathematically Proven (Axiomatic)**